 Radziwill the Orphan traveled extensively in Europe and the Middle East.
-In 1581 he was impressed by the military architecture of Italy and upon his return ordered the building of a new castle, worthy of the name and the title of the Radziwill family.
+In late 16th century he was impressed by the military architecture of Italy and upon his return ordered the building of a new castle, worthy of the name and the title of the Radziwill family.
 The construction began a few years later under the command of Italian architect Giovanni Bernardoni.
 Within a century, Nesvizh Castle withstood many attacks.
-Only in 1706 it was conquered by the troops of Charles XII.
+Only in 1706, it was conquered by the troops of Charles XII.
 The Swedes blew up the defensive bastions and property was looted.
 The castle was rebuilt in the middle of the XVIII century by architect Zhdanovich.

-The luxury and wealth of the interior, as well as the countless treasures of the Radziwill family were legendary.
-In addition to valuable collections of weapons, paintings, books and diamonds, there was a priceless collection of the 12 apostles made of pure gold and silver.
+The luxury and wealth of the interior, as well as the countless treasures of the Radziwill family, were legendary.
+In addition to valuable collections of weapons, paintings, books, and diamonds, there was a priceless collection of the 12 apostles made of pure gold and silver.

 After World War II, the castle was adapted for a resort, the park fell into neglect.
 In 2004, restoration works began, and in 2011 Nesvizh was opened as a Historical and Cultural Museum-Conservancy "Nesvizh".